 KEYTRUDA can cause fetal harm when administered to a pregnant woman [see Warnings and Precautions (5.5), Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during treatment with KEYTRUDA and for at least 4 months following the final dose.
+Advise females of reproductive potential to use effective contraception during treatment with KEYTRUDA and for 4 months after the last dose.